-In 2014, it is observed a recovery of US employment due to a drop in the unemployment rate from 6.7% in December 2013 to 5.6% in the same month of 2014.
+In 2014, it is observed a recovery of US employment due to the drop in the unemployment rate from 6.7% in December 2013 to 5.6% in the same month of 2014.
 BBVA Research claims, according to monthly estimations based on the Current Population Survey (CPS), that there is no evidence to support a rise in Mexican migration to the US.
 Despite this, the growth in remittances during 2014 may be explained by two main sources:

-- i) The increase in employment of Mexican immigrants, a growth of about 400,000 jobs in 2014, mainly concentrated in the construction industry, and, - ii) The substitution of part time with full-time jobs among Mexican immigrants.
+- 1) The increase in employment of Mexican immigrants, which grew about 400,000 jobs in 2014, mainly concentrated in the construction industry, and, - 2) The substitution of part time with full-time jobs among Mexican immigrants.

-Figure 2

-Accumulated 12-month Remittance inflows to Mexico
+Chart 2 Accumulated 12-month Remittance inflows to Mexico (Million dollars)

-(Million dollars)